ravih18/ravih18.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a doctoral candidate at Aramis Lab in the Paris Brain Institute under the supervision of Ninon Burgos and Olivier Colliot.
-My main topic of research is the use of deep learning methods for medical imaging computing.
-More specifically I work with deep generative models for anomaly detection on neuroimages.
+I am a postdoctoral researcher at the Paris Brain Institute, currently working in the ARAMIS Lab under the supervision of Ninon Burgos and Olivier Colliot.
+My research focuses on developing and applying deep learning generative methods for medical imaging, with a specific interest in diffusion models for anomaly detection in neuroimaging.

-My research focus on methodological development of generative models and anomaly detection technics as well as their clinical applications.
-I am also strongly implicated in open source projects.
+I combine methodological innovation in generative models and anomaly detection techniques with a strong focus on clinical applications, aiming to improve diagnostic tools and patient outcomes in the case neurodegenerative disease.
+I'm also an active contributor to open-source projects, further advancing the field of medical AI.

-Graduated from Ecole Centrale de Lyon and Université de Lyon 1 in 2020, I have a computer science background.
-My expected PhD graduation time at Sorbonne University is Spring 2024.
+I earned my PhD in computer science from Sorbonne University in April 2024, and I hold an engineering degree from Ecole Centrale de Lyon and a master in data science from Université de Lyon 1.

-I also love kicking balls (aka playing soccer) and riding bikes !
+When I’m not working on AI or medical imaging, you’ll often find me playing soccer or riding my gravel bike!